 Blue Earth Review Flash Creative Nonfiction Contest, Top 25 for “Headlights” and “All Lions” (2019)

-Philip Furia Award for Excellence (2018)
+Philip Furia Award for Excellence, University of North Carolina Wilmington (2018)